kmollee/pomodorgo/README.md

 ## Usage

-Pomodorogo run with config file.
+Pomodorogo run with config file `pomodorogo.ini`.

 Config file must have `schedule` field to define what sections going to run